Non-British personnel in the RAF during the Battle of Britain: United States

+Other contributions

+The Norwegian state-owned shipping company Nortraship and Norwegian sailors made a very important contribution to Britain's survival in general and to the battle in particular: over 40 percent of the fuel the RAF used was transported on Norwegian ships.

 In popular culture

+Arkady Fiedler wrote a book about Polish pilots flying in the RAF during the Second World War, which was published in August 1942.
+The 2018 Polish-British film Hurricane depicts the experiences of a group of Poles flying as part of the No. 303 Squadron RAF (Dywizjon 303) in the Battle of Britain during the war.

 At the end of the 1969 film the Battle of Britain a list is shown containing the nationality of pilots that flew for the RAF.
 It incorrectly includes within this list a single person from Israel.
-This relates to George Goodman who was born in Haifa in 1920 and which was at the time British military-administered Mandatory Palestine.
-Goodman was a British citizen and Israel did not become an independent country until May 1948.
-In some lists he is even recorded as Palestinian - also incorrectly.
+This relates to George Goodman who was born in Haifa in 1920, which was at the time was part of a joint British, French and Arab military administration known as "Occupied Enemy Territory Administration" — it later became British military-administered Mandatory Palestine.
+Goodman was a British citizen and Israel did not become an independent country until 1948.
+In some lists he recorded as Palestinian - also incorrectly.

 During campaigning for the 2009 elections for the European Parliament, the far-right British National Party (BNP) used an image of a Spitfire, with the caption "Battle for Britain", in a publicity attempt to win support for the party's anti-immigration stance.
 The picture chosen, however, depicted a Spitfire flown by a Polish pilot from No. 303 (Polish) Squadron and the party was mocked in the British media as "absurd".

+The song "Aces in Exile" from the 2010 album Coat of Arms by Swedish power metal band Sabaton is about foreign pilots serving in the battle of Britain.
+The song specifically references the No. 303 (Polish), No. 310 (Czechoslovak), and No. 401 (Canadian) Squadrons.